Read about our update schedules here.

 Consider the following when designing for accessibility:

-To learn more about Salesforce tools for building more accessible data entry, see Tools Relevant to Compliant.
+To learn more about Salesforce tools for building more accessible data entry, see Tools Relevant to Be Compliant.

 Navigation involves users moving focus between screens and between fields within a screen.
 Users may need to navigate through the various UI elements in your system in a variety of ways, including via clicks and keystrokes, while relying on their sight, hearing, and touch.
 Ensure that your design standards include a list of navigation devices that you plan to support.
-Implementation teams should refer to this list when testing to make sure that all possibilities are accounted for.
+Implementation teams should refer to this list when testing to make sure that all navigation possibilities are accounted for.

 Consider the following questions — and their answers — as you design accessible navigation: